sav-che/TL-2/Authors/Turrill, William Bertram {std. Turrill}.md

-> [!cite] BHL link: this entry starts at [page 552](https://www.biodiversitylibrary.org/item/103683#page/562/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 552](https://www.biodiversitylibrary.org/page/33212594) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Turrill, William Bertram (1890-1961), British botanist; assistant with G.C.
 Druce at Oxford 1906-1909; temporary assistant Herbarium Royal Botanic Gardens, Kew 1909, permanent assistant ("botanist") 1914; B.Sc.
 London 1915, (M.Sc.
 1922, D.Sc.
-1928), on active service with the Royal Army medical Corps in Macedonia 1916-1918; from 1916 again with Kew, lecturing at the Chelsea Polytechnic 1918-1939; in Oxford 1939-1945 in charge of part of the Kew library and herbarium transferred to the New Bodleian Library; keeper of the herbarium and library at Kew 1946-1957; in retirement 1957-1961, still working at Kew; leading authority on the flora of the Balkan Peninsula. (*Turrill*).
+1928), on active service with the Royal Army medical Corps in Macedonia 1916-1918; from 1916 again with Kew, lecturing at the Chelsea Polytechnic 1918-1939; in Oxford 1939-1945 in charge of part of the Kew library and herbarium transferred to the New Bodleian Library; keeper of the herbarium and library at Kew 1946-1957; in retirement 1957-1961, still working at Kew; leading authority on the flora of the Balkan Peninsula.
+**Abbreviated name**: *Turrill*

 #### Herbarium and types